Diagnostic Medical Sonography

 Program Goal

-The DMS program goal is to prepare competent entry-level sonographers in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains for the following concentration(s) if offered: Abdominal Sonography - Extended, Obstetrics, and Gynecology Sonography.
+To prepare competent entry-level sonographers in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains for the abdominal-extended and obstetrics and gynecology sonography concentrations.

 Accreditation: